 There was a general murmuring.

-“We’re with Hancock,” said a gruff well-spoken Londoner who along with his family sat down on the floor and folded their arms.
+“We’re with Hancock,” said a gruff well-spoken Londoner, who, along with his family, sat down on the floor and folded their arms.

 One by one, every person except the staff followed suit, sitting with folded arms, and glaring relentlessly at the officers standing in their midst.

-The furious younger officer drew his pistol and pointed it at Hancock who remained completely unfazed by the possibility of instant death.
+The furious younger officer drew his pistol and pointed it at Hancock, who remained completely unfazed by the possibility of instant death.
 He was British and refused to entertain the idea a foreign police officer would dare shoot him.

 For several minutes nobody moved.